sct/overseerr/docs/using-overseerr/settings/README.md

 This setting is **disabled** by default.

+### Enable Image Caching

+When enabled, Overseerr will proxy and cache images from pre-configured sources (such as TMDB).
+This can use a significant amount of disk space.

+Images are saved in the `config/cache/images` and stale images are cleared out every 24 hours.

+You should enable this if you are having issues with loading images directly from TMDB in your browser.

 ### Display Language

 Set the default display language for Overseerr.
 Users can override this setting in their user settings.